MileHacker Logo

 Healthcare Access

-Emergency Services: Dial 999 for Police, Ambulance, or Fire.
+Emergency Services: Call 999 for Police, Ambulance, or Fire.
 Non-life-threatening medical advice: Dial 111 (NHS).

 Main medical centers in Manchester include Manchester Royal Infirmary (MRI) and Salford Royal Hospital, offering accident and emergency (A&E) services.
 Pharmacies like Boots and Superdrug, and independent pharmacies, are widely available for over-the-counter medications and advice.

-The tap water is potable.
-The UK has high food hygiene standards; eat street food and dine out with self-assurance.
+Tap water is safe to drink.
+The UK has excellent food hygiene standards; eat street food and dine out with self-assurance.

 Crime & Safety